Book St. Mark's Campanile Tickets

 • Popular photography spot: St. Mark's Campanile’s distinctive onion shape make it a popular place for photography and sightseeing.
 It also has St. Mark's Basilica and the Doge's Palace, in the background, which makes for great photographs.

-Quick Facts About St. Mark’s Campanile
+Quick facts | St. Mark’s Campanile

 St. Mark’s Campanile